regislima01/terraform-module-s3/README.md

 You can switch the workspaces using the command: **terraform workspace select hourly** | **terraform workspace select daily** | **terraform workspace select weekly**.

-If you don't know what is your workspace that you are, you can run the command: **terraform workspace list** and you see something like:
+If you don't know what workspace you are, you can run the command: **terraform workspace list** and you see something like:

    default <br />
    hourly <br />